nothinglabs/openmelt2/readme.md

 - Motor Driver(s)
 - Motor(s)

+Use of an **Atmega328-based Arduino is not supported** due to lack of adequate interrupt pins.

 The HSLI311 is a 3v part - but the Adafruit breakout includes a 3v<->5v level converter to make interfacing with the Arduino easy.
 Alternatively, [Sparkfun's H3LIS331DL Breakout](https://www.sparkfun.com/products/14480) has been verified to work when used in conjunction with the [SparkFun 3v<->5v Logic Level Converter](https://www.sparkfun.com/products/12009).

 ## 1 vs. 2 Wheels